mzy0036/WebAppProject/README.md

 - User Login: provides different login pages and functions based on user type.

 **Faculty Functionalities:**
-- Teacher Course Management: creates new online lessons and quizzes and uploads syllabus.
+- Teacher Course Management: Creates new online lessons and quizzes and uploads syllabus.
-- Teacher Student Management: edit registered students and grade student quizzes.
+- Teacher Student Management: Edit registered students and grade student quizzes.
 - Teacher-Student Support: Supports student to connect with their teachers and reach out for extra help through chatting room.
+- Teacher-Student Support: Supports sending out annoucements to enrolled students

 **Student Functionalities:**
 - General User Enrollment: Students are permitted to enroll in courses.